FlagstaffGardens/focusflow/README.md

 1. Create an app using the repository or Dockerfile.
 2. Upload your `.env` (or enter the same variables manually).
 When using the provided sample, make sure `DATA_DIR=/data`.
 3. Attach a persistent volume to `/data` for jobs/files.
-(Optional: mount `/app/prompts` to override prompts.)
 4. Expose port `8080` (or configure Dokploy ingress).
 5. Deploy and run a smoke job to confirm end-to-end processing.